Storing whisky correctly

-Have you just received a fine bottle of whisky as a gift, or treated yourself to a special dram?
+Just received a noble bottle of whiskey or treated yourself to a special dram?
 Congratulations!
-But now the question is: How do you store your whisky correctly so that it retains its full aroma and doesn't lose quality?
+But now the question arises: How do you store your whiskey correctly so that it retains its full aroma and does not lose quality?

-The good news: Whisky is significantly easier to care for than wine.
-The bad news: A few mistakes can still ruin the flavor or render the bottle undrinkable.
-In this guide, you'll learn everything you need to know about the proper storage of whisky – from the optimal temperature and correct placement to the shelf life of opened bottles.
+The good news: whiskey is much easier to care for than wine.
+The bad news: a few mistakes can still ruin the taste or make the bottle undrinkable.
+In this guide, you will learn everything you need to know about the proper storage of whiskey – from the optimal temperature to the correct position and the shelf life of opened bottles.

 Before we go into detail, here are the most important basic rules at a glance: